aidanshotland/graph-algorithms/README.md

-Programming project utilzing different sorting and MST algorithms.
+Programming project utilizing different sorting and MST algorithms.

 1st part is a sort algorithm that prints the order of a Directed Acyclic Graph in topological order.
 Uses enhanced DFS to sort.